Vit-ts/DevOps_online_Kharkiv_2020Q42021Q1/m1/task1.1/readme.md

 > ![GitHub Logo](screens/gitlog_3.png)

-## 23. Pushed all my changes with allyour branches toorigin(git push origin --all).
+## 23. Pushed all my changes with all my branches to origin (git push origin --all).

 > ![GitHub Logo](screens/23.png)